mykelalvis/FT/Traveller/WORKING/Mongoose/Mercenary.md

 that can puncture the plate armor of personnel carriers.
 With the integrated bio-mass range finder (see below) and adjustable pivoting bipod, an ARMP properly set up with a proper line of fire can kill a target that thinks it is safe behind cover.
-Little can withstand a well- aimed direct hit from the ARMP's specialized ammunition.
+Little can withstand a well-aimed direct hit from the ARMP's specialized ammunition.

 AAuto Cannon uto Cannon A gravity fed, fully automatic weapon, the auto cannon fires a large-calibre round at amazing velocities with a